NimaTorbati/nuclei_annotation/README.md

 The codes are available on the CryoNuSeg repository: https://github.com/masih4/CryoNuSeg/tree/master

-## Codes to generate instance segmentation and classification masks (more than one classes)
+## Codes to generate instance segmentation and classification masks (more than one class)
 <a href="https://github.com/masih4/nuclei_annotation/tree/main/manual_masks_generator
 ">codes folder</a>
 ### Example directory structure for two classes